 This study abroad is part of the SLS Sustainable Cities Minor.

-Watch a video about the inaugural Summer 2018 program.
-Click to read our SLS Global Student Ambassador Blog Post for a student's perspective on building sustainable communities abroad.
+Click here and here to read our SLS Global Student Ambassador Blog Posts for two perspectives on building sustainable communities in Japan.